nertofiveone/Welcome/README.md

 ### Step 3: Create a Directory folder in your project Repository to house any documentation generated during the Community Day event.
 1. From your Project's README.md file click on Create new file
-2. Type in the name of the Directory you want to create follwed by a slash (/) follwed by the name of the file that will identify what types of information will be housed here.
+2. Type in the name of the Directory you want to create follwed by a slash (/) follwed by the name of the file that will identify what types of information will be housed here
 > __Here is an Example:__<br>
 > Documentation/Project Documentation
 3. In the Edit new file tab add the following message: This directory is where all project documentation will be housed.
-4. Add a message in the *Commit new file* section at the bottom of the file.
+4. Add a message in the *Commit new file* section at the bottom of the file
 > __Here is an Example:__<br>
 > Documentation Directory <br>
 > Created a Documentation directory for all Project Documentation
 5. Ensure Commit directly to the master branch = true
-6. Click Commit new file.
+6. Click Commit new file

 __Be sure the information in your README file is kept up to date for the duration of the Sprint.__
 ***